Tinker Keck

-Tinker "Ty" Keck (born August 10, 1976 in Colby, Kansas) is a Hollywood fitness trainer, former NFL defensive back for the New York Giants and XFL's Los Angeles Xtreme and former actor.
+Tinker "Ty" Keck (born August 10, 1976, in Colby, Kansas) is a Hollywood fitness trainer, former NFL defensive back for the New York Giants and XFL's Los Angeles Xtreme and former actor.

-High school years
+Early life

-Keck attended Colby High School in Colby Kansas his Freshman year, and Goodland High School in Goodland, Kansas his Sophomore, Junior and Senior years and was a student and a letterman in football, basketball, and track&field.
+Keck attended Colby High School in Colby Kansas his Freshman year, and Goodland High School in Goodland, Kansas his Sophomore, Junior and Senior years and was a student and a letterman in football, basketball, and track & field.
 In football, as a senior, he led his team to a Conference Title and was an All-League selection.
 In track & field, he was a two-time State Champion in the triple jump, State Champion in the 4x100 M relay and placed at the State Finals on the long jump as a sophomore and as a senior.

 College and pro football career

-He played defensive back for the University of Cincinnati Bearcats, where he was known as a prolific kick returner.
+He played defensive back for the university of Cincinnati Bearcats, where he was known as a prolific kick returner.
 He made All-Conference and All-American and was team captain for the Bearcats.
 He tied the NCAA record for most punt returns for touchdowns (four) and (two) in one game.

 He played in the XFL for the XFL Champions Los Angeles Xtreme where he recorded 2 interceptions.
 He signed as a free agent in the National Football League with the New York Giants in April 2000.
 The Giants played in Super Bowl XXXV that year.